Danieloluwaseyi/Hospital-Data-Dashboard/README.md

 Identifying least busy days can aid in resource planning.

+## Tools

+This project was conducted solely with the use of Microsoft Excel.

 ## Conclusion

 The Hospital Data Dashboard provides a comprehensive overview of key hospital metrics, offering valuable insights into operational efficiency, financial performance, and patient trends.
 This tool enhances decision-making processes and contributes to hospital management optimization.